 + Benefits ~150 villagers with fresh water and saves them 2-3 hours of walk on a daily basis.

-The 1% of our revenues that did not stay locally went to:
+The 1% of our revenues that did not stay locally the year we installed the water well was used:

 1. To purchase the Waterpump installed in the project mentioned above.
 It was the most sustainable water pump on the market with very low maintenance and a guaranteed operation time of at least 15 years.